 In Schwartz's practice, painterly inheritance — the visual language passed down from canonical male lineages — is both cited and subverted.
 Through collage, torn paper, and loose canvas, the artist refuses the rigidity of tradition in favor of something fugitive and felt.

-Karen Schwartz is an Atlanta-based artist working primarily in painting and drawing in a range of media.
-She has had solo exhibitions in Atlanta and New York and has shown work in group shows in the US and abroad.
-Her work is currently being represented by Jennifer Balcos Gallery in Atlanta.
-Prior exhibition history includes solo and group shows at Hathaway Contemporary in Atlanta, as well as Life on Mars and David & Schweitzer in Brooklyn.
-Schwartz's 2015 solo exhibition at Life on Mars Gallery in Brooklyn was reviewed in Hyperallergic, The New Criterion, Tilted Arc, Painter’s Table and The Huffington Post.
-She also has works in private and corporate collections, and her portrait of Eleanor Roosevelt was acquired by The New-York Historical Society for the launch of the institution’s new Women in History Center.
-A practicing clinical psychologist and psychotherapist, Schwartz finds that these pursuits inform her artwork in fascinating, sometimes subconscious ways, and that her creative processes offer curious insights into her work in psychotherapy.
+Karen Schwartz is an Atlanta and New York based artist working in painting and drawing in a range of media.
+She has had solo exhibitions in Atlanta and New York City, as well as participated in group showings in the US and abroad.
+She is a featured artist at Jennifer Balcos Gallery in Palm Beach and Atlanta.
+Prior exhibition history includes solo and group shows at Bill Lowe Gallery and Hathaway Contemporary in Atlanta and Life on Mars and David and Schweitzer in Brooklyn.
+Schwartz’s 2015 solo exhibition at Life on Mars in Brooklyn was reviewed in Hyperallergic, The New Criterion, Tilted Arc, Painter’s Table, and The Huffington Post, and her portrait of Eleanor Roosevelt was acquired by The New York Historical Society for the launch of the institution’s new Women in History Center.
+A practicing clinical psychologist and psychoanalytic psychotherapist, Schwartz finds that these pursuits inform her artwork in fascinating , surprising, and complicating ways.
+Equally, her creative process in the studio offers curious and self regulating insights into her work as psychotherapist.